Imported Food Control Amendment Bill 2017

 The Department of Agriculture and Water Resources is strengthening Australia’s imported food safety system to better protect consumer health.
-The reform measures will also reduce the regulatory burden for compliant food importers while upholding Australia’s international obligations.
+The changes being made will also reduce the regulatory burden for compliant food importers while upholding Australia’s international obligations.

 Improvements will be made through legislative and non-legislative changes and be delivered through the operation of the